-Туре Function Code Detects problems in the actual source code Web Form Page Ensures compliance with HTML and/or ASP.NET tag construction Design Time Property Isolates the trigger firings to specific Visual Studio .NET properties Web.config Ensures compliance with elements in ASP.NET Web.config files
+Туре Function Design Time Property Isolates the trigger firings to specific Visual Studio .NET properties Web.config Ensures compliance with elements in ASP.NET Web.config files

 - 4 Configure all the required fields for the selected trigger type.
 Depending on the Type selected, you will have to supply different parameters for your trigger.
-For more information on configuring your specific trigger type, refer to the Rule Manager online help. - Add a regular expression for your rule to the Regular Expression text box (see "Creating New Rules Using Regular Expressions" on page 119).
+For more information on configuring your specific trigger type, refer to the Rule Manager online help. - 5 Add a regular expression for your rule to the Regular Expression text box (see "Creating New Rules Using Regular Expressions" on page 116).